Lifestyle

 Source: The Technology Cafe

 That’s Paul Allen and Bill Gates.
 They probably need no further introduction.
-As precocious and relatively well-connected kids, they hacked into their school’s rented mainframe to get free computer time.
-They got booted out, but continued to hack into private computing systems well into their Harvard years.
+As precocious and relatively well-connected kids, they hacked into their school’s rented mainframe for free computer time.
+They got booted out but continued to hack into private computing systems well into their Harvard years.

-Had they not done what they did, they would never have developed the skills they needed to change the world they way they had.
+Had they not done what they did, they would never have developed the skills they needed to change the world the way they did.
 Microsoft simply would not exist.

 Warning: you probably don’t legally own all your ideas

-Not the ones you worked on on company time, anyway.
+Not the ones you worked on during company time.
 Here’s the thing — ideas for small businesses can come from anywhere.
-Unsurprisingly though, a lot of business ideas come to would-be entrepreneurs while they’re currently employed at another company or are still in school.
+Unsurprisingly, many business ideas come to would-be entrepreneurs while they’re currently employed at another company or are still in school.
 Also not surprisingly, a lot of entrepreneurs start working on their ideas while otherwise occupied with something else.

 Hey, you got to have a safety net, right?

-Sure you do.
-But one huge problem that has been continually overlooked by many future business owners currently working in or with other companies involves the use of that company’s resources in order to develop their own products or processes.
+Sure, you do.
+However, one huge problem that has been continually overlooked by many future business owners currently working in or with other companies is the use of that company’s resources to develop their own products or processes.

-Companies (and schools) typically frown on the use of resources for personal gain, though this might sometimes be overlooked.
+Companies (and schools) typically frown on using resources for personal gain, though this might sometimes be overlooked.

 In Bill Gates’s and Paul Allen’s case, they were both booted out and blacklisted a few times, so things are kind of a wash.
-Few companies would ever stand for the use of their resources for an employee’s pet business- especially if the employee’s developing a business that would compete with it in some way.
+Few companies would ever stand for using their resources for an employee’s pet business- especially if the employee’s developing a business that would compete with it in some way.

 That tie is totally unnecessary.